PBSWE/PBSWE/README.md

 ### About

-💬 Business Intelligence and Data Engineer, Data Science and Machine Learning practitioner. <br>
+💬 Data and Software Development Engineer, Data Science and Machine Learning practitioner. <br>
 <br>

 ❤️ Passionate about music, fitness and health.  <br>